Grind Stormer: Reception

 In Japan, Game Machine listed Grind Stormer on their April 15, 1993 issue as being the eighth most-popular arcade game at the time.
 GamesMaster noted its "fast and furious" action.
 According to Masahiro Yuge, Grind Stormer proved to be popular in arcades and exceeded the company's expectations.
 Den of Geek noted it to be one of the titles from Toaplan which intensively pushed the formula established by their previous endeavors.
+Time Extension noted the game as historically significant to the evolution of the bullet hell format.

-Reviewing the Genesis version, GamePro remarked that "While not as technologically innovative as Star Fox or other top space marauders, Grindstormer is still a colorful, fun, thumb-bustin' good time."
+Reviewing the Genesis version, GamePro remarked that despite being not technologically innovative as Star Fox, they ultimately called Grind Stormer a colorful and fun game.